 Moral values are the pattern of habits and behavior that is generally accepted or considered good by society.
 Good conduct and moral values are integral characteristics of Islamic civilization.

 Islam upholds certain moral values.
-For example, a Muslim would never lie, treat others respectfully, be kind to children, not be greedy, pay charity, help others in the time of need, be hospitable to guests, etc.
+For example, a Muslim would never lie, treat others respectfully, be kind to children, not be greedy, pay charity, help others in their time of need, be hospitable to guests, etc.

 In short, moral values include all those attributes that Islam wants to inculcate in us.
 The Prophet Muhammad (PBUH) has stated,